theRealAph/ScopeLocals/README.md

 }
 ```

-[ Should this paragraph be elsewhere? ]
-In this example `DatabaseConnector.CREDENTIALS.get()` has a hidden
-parameter: the current thread.
-The `ExtentLocal.get()` operation could
+The `ExtentLocal.get()` operation could be thought of as
-be written as
 `Thread.currentThread().getExtentLocal(DatabaseConnector.CREDENTIALS)`,
-which more clearly shows that a `ExtentLocal` instance is a key, which
+which more clearly shows that a `ExtentLocal` instance is a key used
-is used to look up the current thread's incarnation of an extent local.
+to look up the current thread's incarnation of an extent local.

 ```